Skip to content

 The practical impact is significant.
 You can't search for keywords, can't select and copy a paragraph, can't feed the text into a translation tool, and screen readers can't access the content — making the document inaccessible to visually impaired users.

-Step-by-step: make your scanned PDF searchable
+Step-by-step: extract text from your scanned PDF

-- Open the OCR PDF tool on PDFGem — works on any device with a modern browser.
+1. Open the OCR PDF tool on PDFGem — works on any device with a modern browser.

-- Select the document language — the recognition engine uses language-specific models.
+3. Select the document language — the recognition engine uses language-specific models.
 Choosing the correct language dramatically improves accuracy for characters like umlauts (DE), accents (FR/ES/PT), or CJK characters.

 Everything happens locally on your device.
 Your scanned contracts, medical records, and financial statements never travel to any external server.